Stitch repeat in blanket: Multiples of 1 stitch.

 The Crab Stitch is a creative stitch to decorate an edging.
-This is the final new stitch you’ll be learning in your blanket.
 The Crab Stitch is unique because you don’t work it from right to left, but from left to right.
+This creates an almost twisted-looking single crochet, a robust finishing for every project.

 Comments